 Put another way, there are four critical trends in healthcare that should drive the PLM process.
 All these dynamics must be navigated in tandem — particularly the first two interlinked requirements.

 Tip #1: To stay relevant, you need to be agile and efficient in incorporating accelerating innovation.

-Historically, very long product cycles and relatively slow evolutions in therapy and regulatory concerns have established a "status quo" market environment for medical device manufacturers.
+Historically, very long product cycles, relatively slow evolutions in therapy and regulatory concerns have established a "status quo" market environment for medical device manufacturers.

 Meanwhile, pushing back on this hesitancy to change is the "digitalization of everything."
 In fact, there are really no industries immune to the hyper-fast evolutions in technology.
-So, healthcare, as has been the case with automotive and consumer tech, now must adopt a shorter product development process in order to keep pace with the speed of technology.
+So, healthcare and medical device design, as has been the case with automotive and consumer tech, now must adopt a shorter product development process in order to keep pace with the speed of technology.

 Innovation Incorporation Expertise

-Tip #2: To stay competitive, you need partnerships that deliver market intelligence and global supply chain insights - in essence, an inside scoop, for both short- and long-term PLM system.
+Tip #2: To stay competitive, you need partnerships that deliver market intelligence and global supply chain insights — in essence, an inside scoop, for both short- and long-term PLM systems.

 At the same time, predictive analysis helps to identify the technology changes that are on the horizon so that necessary modular redesigns get traction early enough to help the OEM maintain leadership and competitiveness in their market.